15 garden tips for September

 4. As light levels drop, wash any shading paint from greenhouse windows or remove blinds.

 Get your garden ready for next year with our wide range of seeds, plants and garden equipment.
-Come in and see us today at Groves!
+Come in and see us today!

 More